-We regretfully confirm that Theme Park Adventure is no longer associated with ScareLA Halloween convention in any way.
-We are unable to answer any questions about the convention’s current operations or future plans, nor are we going to make any further statement at this time regarding the extremely difficult decision we’ve made to resign as two of the event’s producers.
+I regretfully confirm that Theme Park Adventure is no longer associated with ScareLA Halloween convention in any way.
+I am unable to answer any questions about the convention’s current operations or future plans, nor am I going to make any further statement at this time regarding the extremely difficult decision I’ve made to resign as one of the event’s producers.

-We appreciate the support of the haunt community, and will always be incredibly proud of what we accomplished as a team over the past three years.
-Sadly, that has come to an end, and we are just as disappointed about that as our friends throughout the industry are.
+I appreciate the support of the haunt community, and will always be incredibly proud of what we accomplished as a team over the past three years.
+Sadly, that has come to an end, and I am just as disappointed about that as our friends throughout the industry are.

 Thank you all for the outpouring of love and strength during this extremely challenging transition.
-We promise that we have not abandoned this great community, nor are we fading away.
+I promise that I have not abandoned this great community, nor am I fading away.
 Theme Park Adventure is stronger than ever before, and remains dedicated to the Southern California haunt community and beyond.

 We are family.
 Always have been, always will be.

 Fans can follow Theme Park Adventure via social media on Facebook, Instagram (search our posts with #ThemeParkAdventure), Twitter, and Periscope for live streams of our travels and special events!

 This just could be the single most challenging thing I have ever written.
 There’s no easy way to finesse or be delicate with the wording, and it’s going to come as a shock to many people.
 I have decided after 24 amazing years, that it is time for me to retire Theme Park Adventure.
 Effective immediately, our ride together has come to a full and complete stop, and I cannot thank each of you enough for all of the love, support, incredible friendship, love, and laughs we have shared together over the past two decades.

 This is a long entry; thank you in advance for reading it through – this will be my last post as Founder/Editor-in-Chief here on Theme Park Adventure.